Introduction

 Since the early days of human civilization, people have been using their fingers, sticks, and other things for counting.
 It all started perhaps, with the need to figure out the assets a person had.
 As daily activities became more complex, numbers became more important in trade, time, distance, and in all other spheres of human life.
 It became apparent that we needed more than our fingers and toes to keep track of the number in our daily routine.

-A number system defines a set of values used to represent ‘quantity’.Generally, one talks about a number of people attending class, or a number of modules taken by each student, and use numbers to represent grades achieved by students in tests.
-Quantifying values and items in relation to each other is helpful for us to make sense of our environment.
-The number system can be categorized into two broad categories:
+A number system defines a set of values used to represent ‘quantity.’
+For example, we talk about the number of people attending a class, the number of modules each student takes, or use numbers to represent grades achieved in tests.
+Quantifying values and items relative to each other helps us make sense of our environment.
+Number systems fall into two broad categories:

 1.Non-Positional Number Systems